-Echeveria ‘Lola’ is a beautiful succulent plant, up to 6 inches (15 cm) tall.
+Echeveria ‘Lola’ is a beautiful, succulent plant up to 6 inches (15 cm) tall.
 It forms a sculpted rosette up to 6 inches (15 cm) in diameter, with a somewhat “rosebud” shape.
-Leaves are alabaster marble with a delicate blush of pinkish violet and tipped with rose.
+The leaves are alabaster marble with a delicate blush of pinkish violet and tipped with rose.
 Rosette gives the impression of alabaster wax suffused with violet.
-Flowers are yellow/coral pink, bell-shaped and appear on short stems in spring.
-Lovely display in containers and rock gardens.
+The flowers are yellow or coral pink, bell-shaped and appear on short stems in spring.

 How to Grow and Care

 Most of the common Echeveria species are not complicated succulents to grow, provided you follow a few basic rules.
 First, be careful never to let water sit in the rosette as it can cause rot or fungal diseases that will kill the plant.
 Additionally, remove dead leaves from the bottom of the plant as it grows.
 These dead leaves provide a haven for pests and Echeverias are susceptible to mealy bugs.
 As with all succulents, careful watering habits and plenty of light will help ensure success.

 Most Echeverias can be easily propagated from leaf cuttings, although a few are better from seeds or stem cuttings.
 To propagate a leaf cutting, place the individual leaf in a potting soil for succulents and cover the dish until the new plant sprouts.